swasun/LCompiler/README.md

 A simple compiler for the toy language L. It converts .l files to MIPS (old school project, Compilation class, 2016).

+The goal of the project is the implementation of the "Language L", a fictive programming language, resembling C language, with for main functionalities the integer and array manipulations.

+The lexical/syntactic/semantic analysis works correctly, but the MIPS part only works partially (only the file with the main function and using exclusively global variables).

 ## Usage

 ```